emqx/eip/design/0005-stateless-brokers.md

               +---------+
 ```

-The above graph illustrated the process of partitioning the route table to different logic nodes, by the hashing key of the topic.
-This is important as the total topic number is probably proportional to the number of subscribers, like "c/client1", "c/client2", etc. It becomes very hard to scale the logic nodes if the route table is fully replicated and is too large on each node.
+The above graph illustrated the process of partitioning the route table to different core nodes, by the hashing key of the topic.
+This is important as the total topic number is probably proportional to the number of subscribers, like "c/client1", "c/client2", etc. It becomes very hard to scale the core nodes if the route table is fully replicated and is too large on each node.

-When a client subscribes a topic-filter, it updates the subscriber table and the trie table locally on the broker node it connected to, and then the broker subscribes the topic-filter to one of the logic nodes by the hash of the topic.
-The logic node first broadcast the subscription operation to all other logic nodes, and then update the route table and its tire table locally.
-All other logic nodes update their trie table respectively after they received the replication of the subscription operation.
+When a client subscribes a topic-filter, it updates the subscriber table and the trie table locally on the broker node it connected to, and then the broker subscribes the topic-filter to one of the core nodes by the hash of the topic.
+The core node first broadcast the subscription operation to all other core nodes, and then update the route table and its tire table locally.
+All other core nodes update their trie table respectively after they received the replication of the subscription operation.

 A possible optimization is that we can reduce the topic-filters in the route table by removing the overlapping topic-filters subscribed by the same broker node.
 For example, we could only store "t/# -> b1" in the route table if the broker b1 subscribes "t/1", "t/2", "t/+" and "t/#".

-When a client publishes a message, the broker first dispatch the messages to all the subscribers connected on local node, then it sends the message to the logic node and let the node to relay the message to other brokers.
-The broker selects the logic node by the hash of the topic, this is also how we sharding the route table: the logic node who owns the routing info for a topic also handles the messages with the same topic.
-Another possible solution is that let the broker request the routing info of a topic from the logic node, and then send the message to the target broker by itself.
+When a client publishes a message, the broker first dispatch the messages to all the subscribers connected on local node, then it sends the message to the core node and let the node to relay the message to other brokers.
+The broker selects the core node by the hash of the topic, this is also how we sharding the route table: the core node who owns the routing info for a topic also handles the messages with the same topic.
+Another possible solution is that let the broker request the routing info of a topic from the core node, and then send the message to the target broker by itself.
 But I prefer the former as it doesn't require brokers know each other, especially they may be located in different data centers.
-Sending messages to logic nodes is also good for persisting sessions on it.
+Sending messages to core nodes is also good for persisting sessions on it.

-The wildcard topic-filter and their matched ordinary topic-filters might not be assigned on the some logic node.
+The wildcard topic-filter and their matched ordinary topic-filters might not be assigned on the some core node.
 So for passing messages to wildcard topics there're 2 solution:

-#### Solution1: Forward message to right logic node for wildcard topic-filters
+#### Solution1: Forward message to right core node for wildcard topic-filters

-A logic node relays messages by looking up the route table, but for relaying to all available wildcard topic-filters, it has to lookup the topic trie.
-The node then forwards the message to the right logic node if the topic has a matched wildcard topic-filter:
+A core node relays messages by looking up the route table, but for relaying to all available wildcard topic-filters, it has to lookup the topic trie.
+The node then forwards the message to the right core node if the topic has a matched wildcard topic-filter:

 ```